magbenji/summary/index.md

 <b>Figure 2 </b> Known cases of Covid-ID by state.
 Red line = Idaho reported, blue line = Idaho predicted</div>
 <br>

+*Infections peak August 16th, at 239,000 (47 initial infections)*
+*Infections peak July 22, at about the same total cases (47 * 5 initial infections)* *Infections peak July 10, at about the same total cases (47 * 10 initial infections)*

 Figure 4 shows the anticipated number of infected, hospitalized, and deaths for Idaho if no mitigation is done.
 This suggests that if no mitigation is done the the peak number of infections will be [date range].